samyakpadwekar/Java_backend/Spring boot/Readme.md

     }
 }
 ```
+In Spring boot,there is no need of AppConfig class and dependency can directly be injected using Autowired and @SpringBootApplication will do auto-configuration.
 2. Dependency Management: \
 a.
 Spring:
 In a standard Spring application, you need to manually manage dependencies and versions, which can lead to compatibility issues. \